-(E) The PCSA, PCPA, or PNA shall maintain its written policies to reflect requirements contained in Chapter 5101:2-48 of the Administrative Code.
-When an agency revises a policy, the revision shall be submitted to ODJFS within thirty days of the change.
-If a change in the Administrative Code or the Revised Code requires the agency policy to change, the agency shall submit the affected policy to ODJFS within thirty days of the effective date of the change in Administrative Code or Revised Code.
+(E) The PCSA, PCPA, or PNA shall maintain its written policies to reflect requirements contained in the Administrative Code.
+When an agency revises a policy, the revision shall be submitted to ODJFS within ninety days of the change.
+If a change in the Administrative Code or the Revised Code requires the agency policy to change, the agency shall submit the affected policy to ODJFS within ninety days of the effective date of the change in Administrative Code or Revised Code.

 (F) Recruitment of prospective adoptive parents shall be an ongoing activity of the PCSA, PCPA, or PNA.
 The agency shall not deny any person the opportunity to become an adoptive parent on the basis of RCNO of the person or the child involved.

 (G) The PCSA, PCPA or PNA shall develop, maintain and implement a comprehensive recruitment plan that identifies the agency's diligent recruitment efforts of parents and which reflects the diversity of waiting children for whom adoptive homes are needed.
 The plan shall be signed by the agency director or designee.

 (H) If the PCSA, PCPA, or PNA amends its recruitment plan at any time the agency shall submit the amended recruitment plan to ODJFS within ninety days following the amendment.